seyong2/seyong2/_posts/2022-07-15-ridge-regression.md

 As previously mentioned, Ridge regression is a technique used in machine learning and statistics to analyze multiple regression data that suffer from multicollinearity (when independent variables are highly correlated).
 It is a type of regularization method that introduces a penalty term to the ordinary least squares (OLS) regression to prevent overfitting and improve the model's generalization to unseen data.

 Recall the multivariate regression model from the last post.

 $\hat{Weight}=\hat{\beta}_0 + \hat{\beta}_1Length1 + \hat{\beta}_2Length2 + \hat{\beta}_3Length3 + \hat{\beta}_4Height + \hat{\beta}_5Width$

+To find the coefficient values that best describes the data, we used the least squares method by minimizing the following cost function.

+$min_{\beta} \sum_{i=1}^{n}(y_i-X_i\beta)^2$

-Instead of minimizing the sum of squared residuals (SSR) that does the least squares method, ridge regression estimates the parameters minimizing not only the SSR but also $\lambda\sum_{i=1}^{5}\hat{\beta}_i^2$ where $\lambda$ is the regularization penalty that determines the amount of penalty given to the least squares method. $\lambda$ can take value between 0 and positive infinity and the larger its value is, the more severe the penalty is.
-To obtain the optimal value for $\lambda$, we use 10-fold cross validation and find the value that produces the lowest variance.
+Instead of minimizing the sum of squared residuals (SSR) that does the least squares method, ridge regression estimates the parameters minimizing not only the SSR but also $\lambda\sum_{j=1}^{p}\beta_j^2$ where $\lambda$ is the regularization penalty that determines the amount of penalty given to the least squares method. $\lambda$ can take a value between 0 and positive infinity and the larger its value is, the more severe the penalty is.
+To obtain the optimal value for $\lambda$, we use 10-fold cross-validation and find the value that produces the lowest variance in the coefficients.

+$min_{\beta} \sum_{i=1}^{n}(y_i-X_i\beta)^2+\lambda\sum_{j=1}^{p}\beta_j^2$

 The parameter estimates using ridge regression are in general smaller than those using the least squares method.
-This indicates that predictions made by ridge regression model are usually less sensitive to changes in predictors than the least squares model.
-Then, now we fit a ridge regression model to the data.
+This indicates that predictions made by the ridge regression model are usually less sensitive to changes in predictors than the least squares model.
+Then, now we fit a ridge regression model to the training data.

 ```
 reg_ridge = RidgeCV(alphas=np.arange(0, 10, 0.1), scoring='neg_mean_squared_error', cv=10).fit(X_train, y_train)
 reg_ridge.alpha_
 ```

 The argument 'alphas' in function *RidgeCV* is the list of possible values for the regularization parameter, $\lambda$.
-We use 10-fold cross validation to obtain the one that produces the smallest average mean squared error (MSE) as specified in argument 'scoring'.
-After the training, the optimal value of $lambda$ is found to be 1.0, meaning that imposing penalty on the coefficients imporves the model performance.
+We use 10-fold cross-validation to obtain the one that produces the smallest average mean squared error (MSE) as specified in argument 'scoring'.
+After the training, the optimal value of $lambda$ is found to be 1.0, meaning that imposing a penalty on the coefficients improves the model performance.
 To verify it, we also fit a multivariate regression model to the training data and compare the results.

 ```
 reg_no_ridge = LinearRegression().fit(X_train, y_train)